mosn/htnn/site/content/en/docs/operations-guide/controller/high_availability.md

 ## Readness & Liveness Probe

 The controller provides `0.0.0.0:10081/readyz` as a readiness probe and `0.0.0.0:10081/healthz` as a liveness probe.
-The address of the health check can be modified by specifying the `--health-probe-bind-address $another_addr` option at startup, e.g. `--health-probe-bind-address :11081`.
+The address of the health probe can be modified by specifying the `--health-probe-bind-address $another_addr` option at startup, e.g. `--health-probe-bind-address :11081`.

 ```
 $ curl 'http://0.0.0.0:10081/readyz' -i